Using user search

 The User Search feature allows you to view user profiles.
 User profiles are a great way to find information about specific users.
-The User Search feature is located in the Users section of the Braze Dashboard.
+This feature is located in the Users section of the Braze dashboard.

-You can search your user base using a user’s e-mail or user ID.
-Most of the time, the user search will return one result but do note that if you enter a non-unique e-mail (i.e. an e-mail that belongs to more than one user) into the user search, it will return more than one user profile.
-Once you’ve entered an e-mail or user ID into the User Search, you’ll be able to see the information that you’ve recorded on this user with the Braze SDK.
-If you do enter a non-unique e-mail, clicking on next will allow you to view the other profiles that are associated with that e-mail.
+You can search your user base using a user’s email or user ID.
+Most of the time, the user search will return one result but do note that if you enter a non-unique email (i.e., an email that belongs to more than one user) into the user search, it will return more than one user profile.
+Once you’ve entered an email or user ID into the User Search, you’ll be able to view the information that you’ve recorded on this user with the Braze SDK.
+If you do enter a non-unique email, clicking Next will allow you to view the other profiles that are associated with that email.

-You can use the Engagement Tab to verify whether a certain user received a campaign.
+You can use the Engagement tab to verify whether a certain user received a campaign.
 In addition, if this particular user did receive the campaign, you can see when they received it.
-You can also verify whether a user is in a certain segment and whether a user is opted in to push and/ or e-mail.
-This information is useful to have for troubleshooting purposes.
-For example, you’d want to check this information if a user does not receive a campaign that you expected them to receive or receives a campaign that you did not expect them to receive.
+You can also verify whether a user is in a certain segment, and whether a user is opted in to push, e-mail, or both.
+This information is useful for troubleshooting purposes.
+For example, you should check this information if a user doesn’t receive a campaign that you expected them to receive or receives a campaign that you did not expect them to receive.